XAP-Software/XAP-Software.github.io/_posts/2022-04-06-general_shellbar.md

+---
-# How to make general shellbar for every view?
+title: How to make general shellbar for every view?
+---

 In this article we show you how to add general shellbar for every view in your SAP UI5 app.